rationalagents/gemstateio-groups/SCHEMA.md

 # groups-schema.json

-groups-schema.json is http://dataprotocols.org/json-table-schema/ format and can be used to validate groups.csv using CSVLint or similar tools.
+groups-schema.json is http://dataprotocols.org/json-table-schema/ format and can be used to validate groups.csv using http://http://csvlint.io/ or similar.

-### Columns coming sometime

-If you can help us collect this information please add these!
+We do intend to add these fields soon:

+- Type of group

+We may add these:

-- Recent Attendance (number)
+- Recent Attendance
-- Code of Conduct (yes/no)
+- Code of Conduct?
-- Live stream or conference (URL)
+- Live stream or join-conference URL

-### Previously discarded ideas

--